-- the existing roles of actuaries in Health and Care including the main areas IFoA member work within in relation to the health and care sector in the UK and abroad; - potential for expansion both within and outside the insurance industry, including supporting public health care systems and policy makers; - the barriers to more engagement of actuaries in Health & Care; and - Suggestions for how the IFoA can better equip and enable its members to expand and deepen their involvement in Health and Care.
+- the existing roles of actuaries in Health and Care including the main areas IFoA members work within in relation to the health and care sector in the UK and abroad; - potential for expansion both within and outside the insurance industry, including supporting public health care systems and policy makers; - the barriers to more engagement of actuaries in Health & Care; and - Suggestions for how the IFoA can better equip and enable its members to expand and deepen their involvement in Health and Care.

-Further information can be found on the IFoA's website".
+Further information can be found on the IFoA's website (Institute and Faculty of Actuaries (IFoA)).